open-telemetry/opentelemetry-dotnet/docs/metrics/exemplars/README.md

 Collector, which export metrics and traces to Prometheus and Tempo respectively.

-Please wait 1-2 minutes before continuing so that enough data is generated and exported.
+Please wait for 1-2 minute(s) before continuing so that enough data is generated and exported.

-Open Grafana, select Explore, and open Prometheus as source.
-Select a metric named "http_server_duration_bucket", and plot the chart.
-Enable "Exemplar" Toggle in the UI and refresh.
+Open Grafana, select Explore, and select Prometheus as the source.
+Select the metric named "http_server_duration_bucket", and plot the chart.
+Toggle on the "Exemplar" option from the UI and hit refresh.

 ![Enable Exemplar](https://user-images.githubusercontent.com/16979322/218627781-9886f837-11ae-4d52-94d3-f1821503209c.png)

 The Exemplars appear as special "diamond shaped dots" along with the metric charts in the UI.
-Select any Exemplar to see the exemplar data, which includes the timestamp when measurement was recorded, the raw value, and trace context when the recording was done.
+Select any Exemplar to see the exemplar data, which includes the timestamp when the measurement was recorded, the raw value, and trace context when the recording was done.
 The "trace_id" enables jumping to the tracing backed (tempo).
-Click the "Query with Tempo" near the "trace_id" field, to open the corresponding Trace in Tempo.
+Click on the "Query with Tempo" button next to the "trace_id" field to open the corresponding `Trace` in Tempo.

 ![Navigate to trace with exemplar](https://user-images.githubusercontent.com/16979322/218629999-1d1cd6ba-2385-4683-975a-d4797df8361a.png)